 - January 1: Australia Live, a combined effort between ABC, SBS, Nine and regional stations, goes to air simultaneously.
 A four-hour look at Australia and its people, broadcast live in prime time.

-- January 2: Imparja Television, a regional station servicing outback regions in NT and SA, begins transmission through the AUSSAT satellites.
+- January 2: Imparja Television, the remote commercial television service (RCTS) covering outback regions in NT and SA, begins transmission through the AUSSAT satellites.

 - January 17: Seven’s new evening soap Home And Away launches with a two-hour pilot.